palewire/python-muckrock/README.md

 client.foia.create(
     agency_ids=248,
     title='API Test File Request',
-    document_request="I would like the government's secret receipe for the world's best burrito" )
+    document_request="I would like the government's secret receipe for the world's best burrito."
+)
 ```